SVIeSolutions/moodle-mod_via/README.txt

     - Moodle admin ID
     - You can test the key

+    As added security you will need to provide us with your IP address.
+    This will be validated along with the IDs provided.

 3 - For invoicing and statistics purposes you may create categories in Via and make them available in Moodle.
     Note these need to be created in Via to be available.
-For these to be available, the moodle administrator must check the ckeckbox in the settings page, it is them possible to chose which categories will be avaiable and set one as default.
+    The moodle administrator must check the ckeckbox in the settings page.
+    He may also select a default category.